 05.05 Feedback Form Review Panel.
 Panel convened and chaired by the Chief, IRAB or IRIB, to reach alignment on the proposed resolution of LTF.
 The Feedback Form Review Panel is comprised of the Document Leads, Regional Technical Support Branch Chiefs (or Team Leaders), and cognizant Technical Branch Chiefs.
 The Panel adheres to timeliness goals specified in Section 0801-06.

 05.06 Chiefs, Technical Branches, NMSS, NRR, or NSIR.
 Review, approve, or reject FBFs.
-Participate in Feedback Form Review Panel when requested.
+Participate in the BC counterpart feedback form semi-annual prioritization meeting and Feedback Form Review Panel when requested.

 05.07 Originator of Feedback Forms.
-Fills out sections A – E of the FBF to identify problems, concerns, or difficulties encountered when implementing IMCs, IPs, .
+Will contact the Document Lead for any inspection document editorial changes.
+For every issue raised to the level of FBF submission, the originator will submit to their supervisor an individual feedback form for every IMC, IP, TI or OpESS that pertains to the issue, providing comments on substantive programmatic issues.
+Fills out sections A – E of the FBF to identify problems, concerns, or difficulties encountered when implementing IMCs, IPs, TIs, or OpESSs.
 Whenever possible, contacts the Document Lead prior to submitting a FBF to discuss the document issue.

 05.08 Supervisors of Originators of Feedback Forms.
-Review, approve, or reject FBFs.
-If approving a FBF, add any necessary comments, and submit the FBF to the .
+Regional supervisors will review, approve, or reject FBFs.
+If approving a FBF, add any necessary comments, and submit the FBF to the regional Technical Support & Assessment Branch (TSAB)/Inspection Program and Assessment Team (IPAT) Branch Chief or Team Lead.
+Headquarters supervisors will review, approve, or reject FBFs.
+If approving a FBF, add any necessary comments, and submit the FBF to the ROP_Feedback.Resource@nrc.gov e-mail address.
 When necessary, request that a Feedback Form Review Panel be convened.

-05. NRR Inspection Manual Coordinator.
-Receives and assigns FBFs
+05.09 Technical Support and Assessment Branch (TSAB)/ Inspection Program and Assessment Team (IPAT) Branch Chiefs/Team Leads.
+Receive FBFs from regional Branch Chiefs, and screens for submission to the ROP_Feedback.Resource@nrc.gov e-mail address.
+Prioritizes regional top five FBFs that have been submitted to DRO in preparation for the feedback prioritization discussion at the Branch Chief counterpart meeting.
+Can ask that FBFs submitted by the regions, but not initially selected for processing, be held for the next Branch Chief counterpart meeting semi-annual prioritization feedback form discussion.
+Will discuss with the originator the decisions made at the meeting - either to move forward, hold, or close to no action.

+Works with DRO to reduce the number of outstanding FBFs, either individually or at a Branch Chief counterpart meeting.

+05.10 NRR Inspection Manual Coordinator.
+Receives and assigns chronological numbers to incoming FBFs by entering the FBFs in an Access database.
+Discusses the feedback form subject with the appropriate BC and holds the FBF until the semi-annual prioritization discussion.
+Attends the semi-annual prioritization discussion of open feedback forms and forwards the chosen FBFs to the Document Lead.
+In addition, escalates feedback forms outside of the semi-annual counterpart meeting process when necessary due to safety significance or emergent programmatic issues that will require a document change.

 In coordination with the cognizant inspection program Branch Chief, updates assignments during Document Lead turnover.
 Processes and uploads the FBF into ADAMS upon closure.

-05. Document Lead.
+05.11 Document Lead.
+Receives and tracks editorial comments from NRC staff for next document revision (See IMC 0040, Section 04.09, “Inspection Program Document Leads,” for information on additional responsibilities.)